gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Development Roadmap

-Version 2.0 will be released in late 2017/early 2018 and will drop support for IE11 as we move to adopt more JavaScript ES6 features and remove many instances of jQuery utility functions.
+Version 2.0 will be released in 2018 and will break Node (and probably other library) integration as the PptxGenJS export is updated to a constructor.

 **************************************************************************************************
 # Unimplemented Features